-If you’re one of the millions of Americans who have been struggling financially the last couple years due to the coronavirus pandemic, your holiday budget might be tighter than usual.
-And even if you’re fortunate enough to have held onto your usual earnings, it’s still a good idea to make sure you stick to a budget to ensure the holidays don’t pile on any unnecessary debt.
+If you’re one of the millions of Americans who have been struggling financially due to rising prices and interest rates, your holiday budget might be tighter than usual.
+New reports show that 21% of consumers making less than $50,000 a year are planning to go into debt during the holiday season.
+Even if you’ve been able to weather the financial storm this year, it’s still a good idea to make sure you stick to a budget to ensure the holidays don’t pile on any unnecessary debt.

 GOBankingRates spoke to financial experts to get their best tips on getting all of your holiday shopping done on a tight budget.
 Here’s how to make sure this time of year stays merry instead of turning into a major financial stressor.